ISISComputingGroup/ibex_developers_manual/Migrate-an-Instrument-Control-PC.md

 1. Check that there is sufficient space on the instrument control PC to install IBEX.
 1. On the agreed date, install and configure IBEX (as described in the [Deployment](Deployment) page).
 1. Install the IBEX configurations and genie-python scripts created during the preparation phase.
-1. Test the new IBEX installation
+1. Test the new IBEX installation using the checklist generated in planning
 1. Ask the scientists to confirm that the instrument is behaving as expected.

 # How to review